endlessforms-info/GDO-GDOA/README.md

 ## Use

 The GDO file (gdo.owl) can be used stand-alone.
 The GDOA file (gdoa.owl), however, imports the file god.owl.
 This is easiest done via local imports, but local imports require IRI to local file mappings to properly resolve.
 If opening the GDOA in Protege, the included file catalog-v001.xml provides this mapping.
 It maps to a relative location, so all of the files gdo.owl, gdoa.owl, and catalog-v001.xml must be in the same directory.

+However, if you aren't using Protege, or don't wish to resolve imports locally, the imports *should* resolve from the web.